cat2cat

 Prune - prune_c2c

 Pruning which could be useful after the mapping process, the custom prune_fun is provided by the end user.
-The prune_fun is a function to process a 1D-array of weights (float) and return a 1D-array of boolean of the same length.
-The weighs will be reweighted automatically to still to sum to one per each original observation.
+The prune_fun is a function that processes a 1D array of weights (float) and returns a 1D boolean array of the same length.
+The weights are reweighted automatically to still sum to one for each original observation.

 • non-zero - lambda x: x > 0